basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Search Query Permissions (Riak Search version 2, aka Yokozuna)

-If you are using the search capabilities included with Riak versions 2.0 and later, the following two search-related permissions can be granted/revoked:
+If you are using the search capabilities included with Riak versions 2.0 and greater, the following search-related permissions can be granted/revoked:

 Permission | Operation |
 :----------|:----------|